$K$-theory equivariant with respect to an elementary abelian $2$-group: Introduction

 Fix a finite elementary abelian $2$-group $A$, i.e.\ $A\cong (\bbZ/2)^n$ for some $n$.
 The purpose of this paper is to provide a reference for the structure of $A$-equivariant complex and real topological $K$-theory.
 Geometrically, this gives information about stable classes of $A$-equivariant vector bundles over $A$-representation spheres.
 Homotopically, this gives information about $A$-equivariant stable homotopy theory at chromatic height $1$.

 We are not the first to study this.
-In particular, the additive structure of $\pi_\star KU_A$ is known: Karoubi \cite{karoubi2002equivariant} has described the groups $\pi_\star KU_G$ for any finite group $G$, and the particular case $G=(\bbZ/2)^n$ was revisited by Hu-Kriz \cite{hukriz2006rog}.
-Moreover, the coefficient ring of the connective spectrum $(ko_{C_2})_2^\wedge$ has been computed by Guillou-Hill-Isaksen-Ravenel \cite{guillouhillisaksenravenel2020cohomology}, and $(KO_{C_2})_2^\wedge$ was studied in \cite{balderrama2021borel}.
+In particular, the additive structure of $\pi_\star KU_A$ is known: Karoubi \cite{karoubi2002equivariant} has described the groups $\pi_\star KU_G$ for any finite group $G$, and the particular case $G=(\bbZ/2)^n$ was revisited by Hu--Kriz \cite{hukriz2006rog}.
+Moreover, the coefficient ring of the connective spectrum $(ko_{C_2})_2^\wedge$ has been computed by Guillou--Hill--Isaksen--Ravenel \cite{guillouhillisaksenravenel2020cohomology}, and $(KO_{C_2})_2^\wedge$ was studied in \cite{balderrama2021borel}.
 We are then interested in the descent to $KO_A$ for general $A$ and the wealth of additional structure present, including products, transfers, restrictions, power operations, and Adams operations.

 Though our computation gives ostensibly geometric information about vector bundles, our motivation is homotopical.
-Classically, $KO$ has an infinite Hurewicz image, and its Bott periodicity reflects $v_1$-periodicity in the stable stems $\pi_\ast S$.
-This refines to equivariant Bott periodicity for $\Spin$ representations, which give a rich web of periodicities in $\pi_\star KO_A$, and these suggest a similarly rich web of periodicities in $A$-equivariant stable stems.
-Sharper information may be obtained by considering the $A$-equivariant $J$-spectrum $J_A = \Fib(\psi^3 - 1 \colon (KO_A)_{(2)}\rightarrow (KO_A)_{(2)})$.
+Classically, $KO$ has an infinite Hurewicz image, and its Bott periodicity reflects $v_1$-periodicity in stable homotopy theory.
+This refines to equivariant Bott periodicity for $\Spin$ representations, which give a rich web of periodicities in $\pi_\star KO_A$, and these suggest a similarly rich web of periodicities in $A$-equivariant stable homotopy theory.
+Sharper information may be obtained by considering the $A$-equivariant $J$-spectrum $J_A = \Fib\left(\psi^3 - 1 \colon (KO_A)_{(2)}\rightarrow (KO_A)_{(2)}\right)$.
 Our computation gives information necessary to understand $J_A$, although we shall not pursue this further.
-The simplest case of $(J_{C_2})_2^\wedge$ was studied in \cite{balderrama2021borel}.
+When $A = C_2$, we note that the additive structure of $\pi_\star (J_{C_2})_2^\wedge$ may be recovered from work of Adams on the $K$-theory of projective spaces \cite{adams1962vector}, and has been studied in the guise of the $C_2$-equivariant $J$-homomorphism by several people \cite{loffler1977equivariant,crabb1980z2,minami1983equivariant}, with an analysis of the ring structure appearing in \cite{balderrama2021borel}.